lucasmerlin/hello_egui/crates/egui_material_icons/README.md

 ui.button(egui_material_icons::icons::ICON_ADD);
 ```

-Currently this provides the rounded icons, I could also add a feature to enable different variants.
+Currently, this provides the rounded icons, I could also add a feature to enable different variants.
 If you need this just open an issue.